Mini Roos (U6-U12) - Pine Hills FC

 Football Queensland's competition structure is based on 3 divisional levels – Kangaroo, Wallaby and Quokkas.
 Kangaroo is the highest-level competition in these age groups.
 Girls can play in all girls teams at PHFC from U8 upwards, or they may choose to remain in mixed teams with the boys.

 Friendship requests will only be considered if there are two or more teams playing at the same level.
 Boys and girls are expected to train and play in their correct age group.
 Only in exceptional circumstances do we suggest children play in a higher age group.
 A common example is having to combine age groups to form a team in the higher age group.
-Team grading for U6-8 players, plus U9-12 Wallaby and Quokkas teams are conducted following the club registration days in the New Year.
+Team grouping for U6-8 players, plus grading for U9-12 Wallaby and Quokkas teams are conducted following the club registration days in the New Year.
 The Head of Football and coaches are informed in the grading process by coaching assessments from the previous year.

 The Head of Football (U6-12) nominates our teams for these divisions based on their levels of ability.